dcpetty/obsidian/IPDC/NäiveBayesClassifier.md

 - The Titanic survivability data are available on [Kaggle](https://www.kaggle.com/c/titanic).
 - Given .CSV headers `['PassengerId', 'Survived', 'Pclass', 'Name', 'Sex', 'Age', 'SibSp', 'Parch', 'Ticket', 'Fare', 'Cabin', 'Embarked', 'train']`, the relevant features are `Age`, `Embarked`, `Fare`, `Parch`, `Sex`, `SibSp`.
 The target is `Survived`.
 (The training data are labeled with `train`.)
 - The features must be verified to meet the näive Gaussian criteria (as in [Dimitre Oliveira](https://www.kaggle.com/code/dimitreoliveira/naive-bayes-probabilistic-ml-titanic-survival#Distribution-study)'s solution).
-- The data must be normalized with numerical values (not categorical) and cleaned of missing values.
+- The data must be normalized with numerical values (not categorical) and cleaned of missing values or where missing values are set to the mean where appropriate.

 Following the [Wikipedia](https://en.wikipedia.org/wiki/Naive_Bayes_classifier#Gaussian_naive_Bayes) article and the [example](https://en.wikipedia.org/wiki/Naive_Bayes_classifier#Person_classification), yields the following approach: